Insights: Article

 While it’s crucial to identify appropriate tools and software to manage and monitor AI solutions, you’ll also need the right people.
 AI implementation requires skilled teams of engineers and experts with AI and machine learning skills and knowledge.

-“You may need to hire new talent, upskill your current workforce, or partner with external providers,” says Domenic.
+“You may need to hire new talent, upskill your current workforce or partner with external providers,” says Domenic.
 “You’ll also need to invest in development and training to stay on top of this rapidly changing technology.”

 4. Is the AI technology compatible with your current processes?